Mazamars312/Analogue_Pocket_Neogeo_Overdrive/README.md

 This is the port of the Neogeo Core made by [Furrtek](https://www.patreon.com/furrtek/posts) to the Analogue Pocket using the APF framework and some of my own code.

 ### NOTE! read the installation and Usage as the default Bios file has changed and saves can cause an issue.
+Also Not all games will like this core so revert to the standard Neogeo core for the pocket

 ## Bug fixes in 0.8.0